bsdpot/potluck/rsnapshot-nomad/README.md

 Also, you should copy in the ```rsnapshot.conf``` file to ```/usr/local/etc``` with your configuration settings.

+Last not least, since you probably will use ssh to access clients, you also want to copy your private/public key pair to /root/.ssh so the BackupPC server can access your clients.

 Example with passing parameters to the ```cook``` script:

 ```